 To make the falafel:

-- If you are making the edamame version, you may need to add up to 60ml (1/4 cup) water to help with blending.
+- You may need to add up to 60ml (1/4 cup) water to help with blending.
 Try to add it sparingly and only as needed.

 - Once you are happy with the consistency, pour the mixture into a small mixing bowl.